Fecal Incontinence

 Adaptable intelligent pressure to prevent damage to the bowel

-Safer, less risk of infection
+Potentially safer, with less risk of infection.

 Field Description